StatStud/techblog/content/posts/the-linux-command-line.md

 cat test.txt
 ```
 This will display the entire contents of test.txt on the command line (note: if this is a big file, you can alternatively type 'head -n 5' to show only the first 5 lines.)

+This chapter also reviews the pipe operator.
+The best comparison between the redirect (>) and pipe (|) operators is that the redirection operator *connects a command with a file*, while the pipe operator *connects the output of one command with the input of the second command*.

 ### Chapter 7: Seeing the world as the Shell sees it
 ### Chapter 8: Advance Keyboard Tricks